DigitalAvatarProject/DA-IDep/README.md

 4. Once the installation completes, a new shortcut will appear on your desktop.
 5. All program and data files will be stored in `C:\SZTSProgramInstaller`.

-For detailed instructions, refer to the user manual `DigitalAvatarSoftwareUserManual.pdf` included in the `DA-IDep-ProgramInstaller` directory.
+For detailed instructions, refer to the user manual `DigitalScapegoatSoftwareUserManual.pdf` included in the `DS-IDep-ProgramInstaller` directory.

 ---

 ### Source Code Components
 #### Source Code
-The key source code for the Digital Avatar software prototype is located in the `DA-IDep-SourceCode` directory.
+The key source code for the Digital Scapegoat software prototype is located in the `DS-IDep-SourceCode` directory.
 - **DAIDep**: Use **Visual Studio 2022 Preview** to open the `.sln` file and compile the project.
 - **Scripts**: Contains components for Windows terminal log collection.

 #### Release Programs
-The above source code depends on the release programs and configuration files located in the `DA-IDep-ReleaseProgram` directory.
+The above source code depends on the release programs and configuration files located in the `DS-IDep-ReleaseProgram` directory.
 Specifically:
 - **SZTSProgram Directory**: Provides essential executable programs, such as:
-  - `unionFileSubstituteSystem.exe`: Controls DA-IDep FileSystem mounting and unmounting.
+  - `unionFileSubstituteSystem.exe`: Controls DS-IDep FileSystem mounting and unmounting.
-  - `SZTSLogCollectionProgram.exe`: Manages DA-IDep log collection and analysis.
+  - `SZTSLogCollectionProgram.exe`: Manages DS-IDep log collection and analysis.
   - `PopPwd.exe`: Displays password prompts for identity authentication.

 - **SZTSConfig Directory**: Contains configuration files, such as: